When will the Fed cut interest rates in 2024? Here's what experts now say and the impact on your money.

 Investors had been pushing stocks higher on expectations that the Fed would soon cut rates, which could lower costs for businesses and spur consumers to spend more — potentially juicing corporate profits.

-Mortgages are slightly different, however, because they are influenced by the 10-year Treasury yield and economic indicators including inflation.
+Mortgages are slightly different because they are influenced by the 10-year Treasury yield and economic indicators including inflation.

-"When inflation growth is worse than expected, mortgage rates often rise," Channel added.
+"When inflation growth is worse than expected, mortgage rates often rise," Channel said.
 "With that in mind, we may see somewhat higher mortgage rates over the coming weeks."

-However, it's likely that after a bounce, mortgage rates "will most likely settle toward 6% by the year end," predicted NAR chief economist Lawrence Yun in an email.
+After a bounce, however, mortgage rates "will most likely settle toward 6% by the year end," predicted NAR chief economist Lawrence Yun in an email.

 for more features.